Feature

 Rider to watch: Letizia Borghesi

-EF Education – Oatly come into the 2025 Tour de France Femmes off the back of a great classics season.
-The team achieved numerous top finishes with the pick of the bunch being Letizia Borghesi finishing second Paris-Roubaix Femmes avec Zwift with Alison Jackson in fifth.
-In the Vuelta España Femenina, Cédrine Kerbaol achieved a fourth place in the general classification and will be looking to go well in her home race.
+EF Education-Oatly come into the 2025 Tour de France Femmes off the back of a great classics season.
+The team achieved numerous top finishes with the pick of the bunch being Letizia Borghesi's second place at Paris-Roubaix Femmes avec Zwift, with Alison Jackson in fifth.
+In the Vuelta España Femenina, Cédrine Kerbaol achieved a fourth place in the general classification and will be looking to go well in her home race after winning a stage last year.

 Kerbaol will be supported in the hills by Noemi Rüegg, who returns after fracturing her collarbone in a crash at Flèche Wallonne Féminine.
 If Rüegg’s shape is there then there is no reason why she cannot compete for the top finishes in the opening weekend.